-In the album version of the song “The Writing’s on the Wall” by iZotope friends OK Go featured in the video above, the lead vocal is compressed aggressively, likely with settings similar to these:
+In the album version of the song “The Writing’s on the Wall” by iZotope friends OK Go, the lead vocal is compressed aggressively, likely with settings similar to these:

 If we listen to that same song performed by the band acoustically, we can hear a more subtle, natural-sounding vocal.
 There is likely some gentle compression on each of the vocalists’ microphones, perhaps with settings like these:

 This means that the vocal is going to be more dynamic, but still sits nicely on top of this arrangement and instrumentation, and still without peaks overpowering the mix at any point.
 This is especially important in a live broadcast situation like in the video above (recorded by 89.3 The Current in Minneapolis/St. Paul).

 To get started with compression for your own vocals, first get the best balance you can between the lead vocal and all the other instruments without using any compression, accepting that a few words may sound too loud.
 If there are large changes between sections or phrases, like a loud chorus versus a quiet verse, consider adjusting the gain of these clips individually to make broad adjustments and get a generally even delivery.
 Then, you can use a compressor to attenuate just the peaks without making the compressor work too hard.